ROOT™ Periodontal & Implant Centers

 Aftercare for Crown Lengthening

 Following your crown lengthening procedure, it is critical to follow the post-procedure instructions provided by your periodontist.
 It will also be important to avoid beverages that are extremely hot or cold, and stick to a soft food diet for the first few days following surgery, slowly reintroducing harder foods as the healing process progresses.
 You may also be prescribed medication to help alleviate pain and/or antibiotics to help prevent infection from developing.
-Most periodontists will schedule a follow up appointment to ensure you are healing properly within four to six weeks of your procedure.
+Most periodontists will schedule a follow-up appointment to ensure you are healing properly within four to six weeks of your procedure.

 Once you have fully healed, there are no additional aftercare instructions you will need to follow, although it is important to continue practicing good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, and ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques and continue scheduling regular checkups with your periodontist every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and you can continue enjoying a bright and healthy smile for many years to come.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues, and you can continue enjoying a bright and healthy smile for many years to come.

 Crown Lengthening Cost

 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

 • We accept Discover, Visa, MasterCard, and American Express

-• Full payment is due after services rendered
+• Full payment is due after services are rendered

 • Payment plan options are available via www.CareCredit.com